 - Remarketing and disposition process.

-- · Use of auctions to sell repossessed automobiles.
+- Use of auctions to sell repossessed automobiles.

 - Recovery rates by type.

 - Filing and pursuit of deficiency/shortfall claims.

 - Approach to fraud detection.

-- Procedures for dissemination of reports to investors and trustees. - · Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average amount of monthly remittances in the last 12 months. - Number of late remittances in the last 12 months. - · Details on whether and how long accounts are commingled.
+- Procedures for dissemination of reports to investors and trustees. - · Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average amount of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Are accounts commingled?
+If so, how long?

-- Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - Security measures employed to ensure compliance with national and EU data protection laws. - Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system back-up. - Future initiatives.
+- · Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - Security measures employed to ensure compliance with national and EU data protection laws. - Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - Future initiatives.

-Exhibit 5: Sample Operational Risk Agenda Items for European ABS (Commercial Lease) Servicers
+Appendix 5: Sample Operational Risk Agenda Items for European ABS (Commercial Lease) Servicers

-- · Company history, ownership and operating experience.
+- Company history, ownership and operating experience.

 - Financial condition/profitability.

-- · Management experience.
+- Management experience.

-- · Staffing, training and retention rates.
+- Staffing, training and retention rates.

 - Portfolio size and composition.

-- · Strategic initiatives.
+- Strategic initiatives.

 - Average servicing fee.

-- · Recent or planned mergers or acquisitions.
+- Recent or planned mergers or acquisitions.

-- · Recent or planned transfer of servicing (rights), if any.
+- Recent or planned transfer of servicing (rights), if any.

-- · Serviced portfolio run-off rates.
+- Serviced portfolio runoff rates.

-- · Securitisation history and future plans.
+- Securitisation history and future plans.

 - Third-party outsourcing/servicing arrangements (if applicable).

 - Vintage loss performance and trends to date.

-- · Historical repayment rates.
+- Historical repayment rates.

-- · Describe relationship between manufacturing organisation and the servicer.
+- Describe relationship between manufacturing organisation and the servicer.

 - Percent of company's net worth made up of unrealised residuals.

 - · Funding facilities.

-- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - · Details of current or past regulatory actions including any findings. - · Process for interpreting and tracking compliance with regulatory guidelines and future changes. - · Corporate litigation (past, present and expected). - Description of any termination of ABS servicing mandate. - Controls for managing potential conflicts of interest associated with ABS transaction parties. - · Procedures for vendor selection, including external collection agencies, and oversight. - Storage and updating of policies and procedures.
+- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - Have you been or are you now the subject of any regulatory action?
+If so, discuss any findings. - Process for interpreting and tracking compliance with regulatory guidelines and future changes. - Corporate litigation (past, present and expected). - Description of any termination of ABS servicing mandate. - Controls for managing potential conflicts of interest associated with ABS transaction parties. - · Procedures for vendor selection, including external collection agencies, and oversight. - Storage and updating of policies and procedures.